 Note: Our group consists of experienced skitourers and are familiar with skiing in the backcountry.
 Before we start a tour, we of course check the avalanche management report.
 Full avalanche-safety equipment is in our backbag and in case of doubt we cancle the skitour.
 So right away: If you do not have sufficient knowledge, don't go without an experienced guide!

 End of the valley marathon tour in the „Home of lässig“

 From our GPS data, we see that the tour will take us to an altitude of over 1,000 metres and a distance of 15 kilometres.
 Therefore we must allow a whole day for this tour.
-Away from the hustle and bustle of the piste we put our skis on at the Lindlingalm and head off, at a comfortable pace, along the forest trail to the Osmannalm.
+We start hiking up at a comfortable pace, along the forest trail to the Osmannalm.
 Our destination, the summit of the Tristkogel, is majestically set in landscape hovering above our heads.
 Today the snow conditions are ideal and the avalanche risk is low.
-This is a good time to raise the fact that those wishing to tackle the round should be aware exactly of what they are doing and if in doubt, book a local mountain guide.
+This is a good time to raise the fact that those wishing to tackle the round should be aware exactly of what they are doing.
 We move into Alpine terrain along with the dangers that lurk within.

 Pure nature in the Glemmtal